mkuzmick/watch-together/documentation/documentation/3-getting-started-slack-app.md

 npm install @slack/webhook
 ` to install the npm package.
 Note: do not copy the `$` - just copy the code that is after that. **marlon, the code on this page starts with a "$" why do we not copy that?**
 5. Navigate back to terminal and make sure you are in the `watch-together` folder.
 Paste the copied code and hit enter.
 6. Go back to the "Incoming Webhooks" page in your internet browser.
 Look at the code under the heading "Initialize the webhook."
+Copy the second line of code that starts with `const` ( ` const url = process.env.SLACK_WEBHOOK_URL;
+`).
+We're going to use this in whatever file we are going to use to send **stuff** back.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTAwOTU4ODgxOSwxNzM4Nzk3NjEwLC0xNT
-U1NjQ1NTI3LDc0ODQ1NTU1MSw5OTA0MTE5OCwtMTYwNzkzNzk3
-MiwtMTM1Njg1MjA0MSwxNzYwMjM3MTcxXX0=
+eyJoaXN0b3J5IjpbNzcwMzI1MjQyLDEwMDk1ODg4MTksMTczOD
+c5NzYxMCwtMTU1NTY0NTUyNyw3NDg0NTU1NTEsOTkwNDExOTgs
+LTE2MDc5Mzc5NzIsLTEzNTY4NTIwNDEsMTc2MDIzNzE3MV19
 -->